LisaLi525/Feature-Analysis-for-Classification/README.md

 ## Usage

-1. **Data Preparation**: Load and clean your dataset for analysis.
+1. **Data Setup**: Load and preprocess data from your specific domain.
-2. **Feature Analysis**: Employ various feature ranking methods to select significant features.
+2. **Feature Analysis**: Utilize various techniques to select and rank features.
-3. **Model Building and Evaluation**: Develop predictive models and evaluate their performance.
+3. **Model Development**: Construct and evaluate models based on the dataset characteristics.

 ## File Structure

-- `main_analysis.py`: The primary script containing data processing, analysis, and modeling.
+- `analysis_script.py`: Core script containing data processing, feature analysis, and modeling components.
-- `data/`: Directory for datasets (ensure to replace placeholder paths with actual data paths).
+- `data/`: Directory for datasets.
+Replace placeholder paths with actual data paths.
-- `visuals/`: Directory for saving generated visualizations.
+- `visuals/`: Directory for generated plots and visualizations.

-## Acknowledgments

-- A shoutout to all contributors and team members involved in this project.
-- Recognition of external datasets or resources utilized.